downunderShu/gsyzbj/content/about/_index.md

 layout: 'single'
 ---

-Shu Guo bridges the worlds of building practice, historical research, and economic systems.
-As a registered Building Designer and Builder with twenty years of experience, he has a deep understanding of the Australian housing industry's realities.

-His career traces the evolution of construction innovation itself.
-From leading pioneering 3D-printing projects to his current role as Co-founder and Chief Design Officer at Signex, a prefabricated housing provider, he has been instrumental in bringing next-generation MMC to market.
+Shu Guo is a Registered Building Designer and Builder with 20 years of experience in the Australian housing industry.
+His career spans the evolution of construction innovation, from leading early 3D-printing projects to his current role as Co-founder and Chief Design Officer at Signex, a prefabricated housing provider.

-This practical innovation is guided by a unique intellectual pursuit: years of deep research into classical Chinese architecture, gardens, and historical building systems like the Yingzao Fashi.
-He deciphers how ancient, systemized wisdom can inform modern challenges.
-As a graduate in economics, his work is particularly focused on the systemic forces and market dynamics that shape the built environment—a perspective that defines his approach to architecture & system.
+Alongside his practice, he conducts research into classical Chinese architecture, gardens, and building systems.
+His work focuses on how historical frameworks — such as those codified in the *Yingzao Fashi* (China's 1103 National Building Code) — can address contemporary challenges in housing delivery.
+With an academic background in economics, his analysis centers on the systemic and economic forces that shape the built environment.

 Connect with Shu on [LinkedIn](https://linkedin.com/in/shu-guo-80b69634).

 ---

 [View Chinese Original Notes](/notes-in-chinese/)

-All in-depth articles are available in both Chinese and English.
-Chinese originals are archived here, while refined English versions are found in respective sections.